 Strike up the band!
-Try fun music activities for kids that develop their creative talents and enrich their love of learning.
-These five types of music activities are for kids of all ages and will help them grow into music lovers as adults.
+Try fun musical activities for kids of all ages that develop their creative talents and enrich their love of learning.
+These five types of musical activities will hit the right note with every child and grow them into music lovers as adults.

 01 of 05